NeonGeckoCom/neon-docs/docs/neon_os/neon_debos.md

 # Embedded device images
-This repo contains [debos](https://github.com/go-debos/debos) recipes for building base images for embedded voice assistant devices.
+This repo contains [debos](https://github.com/go-debos/debos) recipes for building OS images for embedded voice assistant devices.
 Images generated here are intended to include all dependencies, drivers, and OS-level configuration that an assistant device might need, such as Camera Drivers, wifi-connect, QT packages, Vocal Fusion Drivers, etc.